abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.full**

-!!!
-Info ""
 Creates an array of the given shape initialized with the given value.
 Here's a 3x4 matrix full of `π`.

 ```py
 np.full((3,4), np.pi)